Fit as a Mama Bear

 How To Store It

-The cake is iced best when it’s had time to cool fully.
+Prepping in advance: The cake is iced best when it’s had time to cool fully.
 Thus, it can be stored in the fridge for a day or two before adding the frosting.

 However, make sure the vanilla birthday cake has had time to cool fully before wrapping it in plastic wrap and putting it in the fridge.
-Otherwise, moisture could get in and it would alter the texture/make the cake soggy.
+Otherwise, moisture could get in and it would alter the texture/making the cake soggy.

 Dairy-free birthday cake with purple icing and pink icing flowers and covered in sprinkles on a cake turntable